TIE Events

 Location: Meeting Room Plaza 5 - P5

-Entrepreneurship Workshop: Accelerate Your Geospatial Startup
+Entrepreneurship Workshop Part 1: Accelerate Your Geospatial Startup

 Event Description: The runway to start a successful business is shorter than ever due to rapidly evolving technology and changing marketplace conditions.
 This panel will help you take your idea for a new geospatial business, product, or service from concept to success as quickly as possible.
 Our panel of geospatial entrepreneurs will discuss their startup journeys, including how to seek funding, choose a business incubator or accelerator, and implement the right go-to-market strategy.
 The session will include Q and A between panelists and attendees.
 After a coffee break, attendees will have a chance to discuss their geospatial startup ideas one on one with our expert panelists.

-• Kevin Corbley, President, Corbley Communications Inc. USA
+Moderators: Kevin Corbley, President, Corbley Communications Inc. USA

 Time: 10:30-11:45